Study-Swap/study-swap-web/pull_request_template.md

 - [BE/FE] What type of change is this
 - [Yes/No] There were blockers that resulted in a new issue
+  - If so, what was the new issue:
 - [Yes/No] Resulted in downloading of a new package

 ## Self Checklist